itsaryan1807/easy-converter/README.md

 ## 🛠 How to Use

 1. Open the Easy-Converter application.
-2. Select the desired file format conversion option (Word to PDF or PDF to Word).
+2. Select the desired file format conversion option (Word to PDF, PDF to Word, or Image to PDF).
 3. Choose the file you want to convert.
 4. Select the destination format and output location.
 5. Click "Convert" and wait for the process to complete.